 Broligarchy and Skibidi Added to Cambridge Dictionary

-More than 6,000 words have been added to the Cambridge Dictionary, the primary resource for English-language learners.
-I wonder how students feel about the additions.
+More than 6,212 words have been added to the Cambridge Dictionary, the primary resource for English-language learners.
+Students might enjoy an all-slang video, and the new business terms are interesting

 The ones that made headlines—delulu, tradwife, and most popular, skibidi—are funny sounding and/or have ambiguous meanings.
 No one seems able to define skibidi except to say it’s an “all-purpose,” “dump” word.